pytorch/serve/docs/custom_service.md

 NOTE - If you plan to have multiple classes in same python module/file then make sure that handler class is the first in the list

-The signature of a entry point class and functions is:
+The signature of an entry point class and functions is:

 ```python
 class ModelHandler(object):